Beware of unmarked spoilers!

 - Horrifying the Horror: According to their mind-controlled victims, Telepaths are constantly thinking about Morgan.
 As this is one of only two examples we have of the Typhon recognizing any human being as an individual (the other being the Nightmare), the implication is that Telepaths at the very least recognize the danger Morgan poses.

 - Minion Master: Telepaths prefer hiding behind their thralls to facing Morgan directly, though they can attack directly if need be.
-Luckily killing the Telepath saves its human slaves.
+Fortunately, killing the Telepath saves its human slaves.

 - Mind Rape: How their mind control seems to work: by giving their victims orders, and then causing them pain until they give in and obey.

-- Unique Enemy: You only fight a handful of Telepaths in one playthrough, while their counterparts the Technopaths are relatively much more common.
-This is mostly because Telepaths are always encountered with mind-controlled survivors, and there are a very limited number of survivors on the station.
+- Unique Enemy: You only fight a handful of Telepaths in one playthrough, while their counterparts the Technopaths are relatively more common.
+This is because the Telepath's primary gimmick is holding mind-controlled survivors hostage, and there's only a limited number of those available.

 - Your Head A-Splode: What happens to their victims.
 They become Action Bombs that explode with considerable force if not knocked out or put down by any means necessary.